 Tilbury Fort is a newly discovered site where filming is concerned and in a short space of time has become hugely popular.
 With a large area of cobbled hard standing it is the perfect place for large scale set builds and housing unit bases.
 It also houses its own moat and bridge along with a run of Georgian style terrace houses known as the officers' quarters.

 As one of the most iconic sites in the world Stonehenge speaks for itself as an iconic dramatic backdrop and a great source of historic interest.
-Filming is possible between sunrise and 9am and visitor closing to sunset.
+Filming is possible between sunrise and 9am on allocated days.
 Coaches are available to transport crew and equipment from the visitor centre up to the stone circle.
 Surrounding fields can serve as unit bases.

 Eltham Palace, London